CoolDude2349/schoolworkforall/README.md

 You can also fork this repo and host it over there.
 Just be prepeared to change all the relative urls for the offline pages, local storage, and service worker!

 This is mainly focused on eagtek, since online content may get blocked from loading in a new page.
+The fetch and script src about blank code may get blocked.

 Links for the most op pages (for offline mode):